 - You weren’t acting under duress.

-If all four of these can be proven, then the state has a good shot at making this charge stick.
+If the prosecution can prove all four points, the state has a good shot at making its case.

 Proving Accessory to Murder After the Fact